logan676/bookpost/README.md

 # BookPost

-A personal book collection manager that lets you scan book covers with your camera, automatically extracts book information using OCR and Google Books API, and creates a digital library.
+A professional media library manager for books, ebooks, magazines, and multimedia content.
+Scan physical book covers to automatically extract metadata, read PDFs and EPUBs with annotations, organize audio/video collections, and track your reading progress across all formats.

 ## Features